jameshale14/jameshale14.github.io/index.md

 # James Hale
-This could be the start of a new website for James Hale
+This could be a new website for James Hale